minjikimlab/miajet/README.md

 ## Release notes
 * Major changes to the program with v1.1.x.
-* The current program is optimized for linux or macOS systems (HPC clusters)
+* The current program is optimized for linux only (HPC clusters)
 * The [bioRxiv](https://www.biorxiv.org/content/10.1101/2025.08.27.672730v1) paper uses results (`saliency-90-p-0.1`) from an earlier version of the program (v1.0.19), for which the processed data is available to download via [this link](https://www.dropbox.com/scl/fi/rp8sooa9wm0pp3qdry3pb/miajet_output_v1.0.19_paper_data_chr_combined.zip?rlkey=vbrlg3m3ijkgu2jnsbffvq658&st=luo39mcz&dl=0).

 ## Overview

 At its most basic input, MIA-Jet requires a Hi-C data file and a small set of [required parameters](#required).
 MIA-Jet also offers extensive customization for various types of 3C data via [extended](#extended), [trim](#trim-parameters), [filter](#filter-parameters), and [fixed parameters](#fixed-parameters).
 Setting `--exp_type` automatically assigns sensible defaults for many parameters; directly specifying any parameter will take precedence over these automatic assignments.
 We highlight the automatic defaults for `--exp_type "hic"` and `--exp_type "replihic"`.

-### Example output

-TODO: Make a figure that showcases all the parameters

 ## Input